 - force2D [False]: Boolean, set to true to force a by slice texture calculation.
 Dimension that identifies the 'slice' can be defined in force2Ddimension.
 If input ROI is already a 2D ROI, features are automatically extracted in 2D. - force2Ddimension [0]: int, range 0-2.
 Specifies the 'slice' dimension for a by-slice feature extraction.
-Value 0 identifies the 'z' dimension (axial plane feature extraction), and features will be extracted from the xy plane.
-Similarly, 1 identifies the y dimension (coronal plane) and 2 the x dimension (saggital plane). if force2Dextraction is set to False, this parameter has no effect.
+A value of 0 represents the native acquisition plane for the images (usually axial for CT and axial, coronal or sagittal for MRI).
+Similarly, 1 identifies the out-of plane y dimension (e.g. coronal plane for an axial image) and 2 the out-of-plane x dimension (e.g. sagittal plane for an axial image). if force2D is set to False, this parameter has no effect.